Close (2022 film): Theatrical

+Home media

+The film was released by Mubi on Blu-ray and DVD in the UK on 29 May 2023.
+Both releases feature Dutch and French audio tracks as well as English and Spanish subtitles.
+Bonus features include Q&As with Lukas Dhont, Angelo Tijssens and Joachim Trier.
+Both releases also include a set of six color film stills.

 Reception

-Critical reception
+Critical response

-On the review aggregation website Rotten Tomatoes, Close holds an approval rating of 91% based on 134 reviews from critics, with an average rating of 8.4/10.
+On the review aggregation website Rotten Tomatoes, Close holds an approval rating of 91% based on 151 reviews from critics, with an average rating of 8.4/10.
 The website's consensus reads, "So moving for a majority of its runtime that not even a manipulative ending can ruin the experience, Close is a tender and powerfully acted look at childhood innocence lost."
-On Metacritic, which uses a weighted average, the film holds a score of 81 out of 100 based on 33 reviews, indicating "universal acclaim".
+On Metacritic, which uses a weighted average, the film holds a score of 81 out of 100 based on 34 reviews, indicating "universal acclaim".
 The film impressed critics for Dhont's script and direction, whose cinematic technique, as well as narrative structure, was praised for its ability to deal with the theme of adolescence and coming out.
 Critics also praised the performances of the actors in the cast.
-The film has been associated with Luca Guadagnino's 2017 Call Me by Your Name.

 The critic Peter Bradshaw, reviewing the film for The Guardian, gave it a score of 4/5, writing that the story told is "disturbing" in that however "wised-up teenagers probably are now about the language of relationships and LGBT issues; [...] the end of a friendship is devastating."
 He also finds in the relationship of the two protagonists the ability to be "outraged at what amounts to a disloyal capitulation to homophobia" since "none of the adult life experience to explain it away" exists.
-The journalist is also pleasantly impressed with the actors' acting, calling De Waele and Dambrine "excellent" and Dequenne and Drucker "valuable appearances."
+The journalist is also pleasantly impressed with the acting, calling De Waele and Dambrine "excellent" and Dequenne and Drucker "valuable appearances."